 (ii) Practicability of achieving a shorter restoration time frame.
 A restoration time frame is not reasonable if an active remedial measure with a shorter restoration time frame is practicable;

 (iii) Long-term effectiveness of the alternative.
-A longer restoration time frame may be reasonable if the alternative has a greater degree of long-term effectiveness than one that primarily relies on on-site or off-site disposal, isolation, or containment;
+A longer restoration time frame may be reasonable if the alternative has a greater degree of long-term effectiveness than one that primarily relies on on-site or offsite disposal, isolation, or containment;

 (iv) Current use of the site, surrounding areas, and associated resources that are, or may be, affected by releases from the site;